PavanRangani/docs/docs/prd/estate-plan/directives.md

 ### UX Rule

-- If any of the directives have data, then `Execution date` field will be mandatory for that directives.
+- If any of the directives section have data, then `Execution Date` field will be mandatory for that section.
 Otherwise its not a mandatory.
 - Show proper message when no records available.

 ### UI Rule

 Mockup //TODO

-- When `Authorized Individual` is not available then show `No Authorized Individual` message.
+- For Authorized Individual - `No Authorized Individuals Available`